11 photos of an eerily quiet Lime Street station as strikes begin

-11 photos of an eerily quiet Liverpool Lime Street station as January train strikes begin
+Train strikes 2023: 11 photos of an eerily quiet Liverpool Lime Street station

 The mainline station would usually be packed during the first week of the new year.